-Well, of course Queen Elizabeth has a helper who breaks in her shoes for her
+Queen Elizabeth’s hack for breaking in shoes: Hire someone to do it

 Opulent surroundings, royal engagements, the power to confer titles and peerages — the perks of palace life are more than most of us could even imagine.

 Except for this one!
+Anyone can imagine comfy shoes.

-According to the Evening Standard, Her Royal Highness only wears a pair of shoes after her very own hired helper has broken them in, thus ensuring the queen's pumps never pinch.
+But unlike anyone else, Queen Elizabeth doesn't have to walk around in stiff leather waiting for them to finally feel like the perfect fit.
+Her Royal Highness only wears a pair of shoes after her very own helper breaks them in, thus ensuring the queen's pumps never pinch.

-"The shoes have to be immediately comfortable," Stewart Parvin, the man behind the monarch's wardrobe, told the Standard.
+Angela Kelly, dressmaker to the 93-year-old monarch, opens up about that in her new book, "The Other Side of the Coin: The Queen, the Dresser and the Wardrobe."

-In order to ensure that doesn't happen, the specially appointed staff member wears them first.

-But, as with all things royal, there's a certain protocol that must be maintained to make sure the queen's boots don't blister.
+In order to ensure that never happen, Kelly walks a mile — or however far it takes — in the monarch’s shoes.
+But as with all things royal, there's a certain protocol that must be maintained to make sure the queen's boots don't blister.

-RELATED: Royal code!
-How Queen Elizabeth uses her handbag to send secret messages to staff

 For instance, Parvin revealed that one does not go without socks in the queen's loafers.